HCDigitalScholarship/documentation/lemp_stack.md

 The second script will give you several prompts to remove unsafe defaults: press enter for all of them.

-Your MySQL database is now set up!
+Your MySQL installation is now complete!
+You'll still need to set up a database for your application.

 ### PostgreSQL